 Financial assets and liabilities classified as amortized cost are recognized initially at fair value plus or minus any directly attributable transaction costs.
 Subsequent measurement is at amortized cost using the effective interest method, less any impairment losses.
-The Fund classifies cash, management fees payable, BCI and QuadReal cost recoveries payable, and accounts payable as amortized cost.
+The Fund classifies cash, BCI and QuadReal cost recoveries payable, and accounts payable as amortized cost.